 I would like to study abroad for a year.
 Is it possible?
 Who do I need to talk to?

 Yes, it is possible to study abroad for a year.
-Before you get too far in your plans, you should read the International Center’s website on study abroad.
+Before you get too far in your plans, you should read the Center for Study Away’s website on study abroad.